 Fiduciary Accounting for Estates and Trusts

-Fiduciary accounting for trusts and estates is one of the least understood branches of accounting.
-Fiduciary accounting is not particularly concerned with recording income and expenses, but is obsessed with determining when receipts and expenditures are assigned to income or principal/corpus.
+Financial accounting for trusts and estates is one of the least understood branches of accounting.
+Fiduciary accounting is not particularly concerned with recording income and expenses, but is obsessed with determining whether receipts and expenditures are assigned to income or principal/corpus.
+Only after that is known can the Trustee begin to make their required and discretionary distributions to beneficiaries.
+However, very few non-corporate trustees have any idea of what is required for proper trust accounting and reports.
 This course will dive into this tricky area and provide a reporting guide for fiduciary accounting.

 * Apply a working understanding of fiduciary accounting for estates and trusts

 * Gain a working knowledge of the rules as they relate to fiduciary accounting

 *Examine provisions of the Uniform Principal and Income Act

 * Mandatory and discretionary allocations and adjustments (did you know that depreciation is a Discretionary adjustment?)

 * Trustees ability to override the fallback rules

 * Review the contents of a proper set of trust accounting statements